 Are you ready for a campaign?

-Success in any campaign rests on a foundation of good planning both for the organization and the fund-raising effort behind it.
+Campaign success rests on good planning.
 Before we begin any campaign, we work with our clients to make sure that both the institutional and campaign planning efforts are strong enough to support a major campaign effort.
-There are three areas of readiness that we test prior to a campaign: institutional planning, fund-raising planning and donor readiness.
+We examine several areas of readiness that we test prior to a campaign: institutional planning, fundraising planning, and donor readiness.

 Has your institution done sufficient planning in preparation for a campaign?

-Bold, visionary institutional planning based upon a thoughtful and inclusive planning process will not only help determine what kind of fund-raising effort is right for your institution, it will also insure that the money raised will have the greatest possible long-term impact on the mission of your organization.
-A solid institutional planning process serves as the foundation for creating the campaign case statement which will drive the campaign effort.
+Bold, visionary institutional planning based upon a thoughtful and inclusive planning process will not only help determine what kind of fundraising effort is right for your institution, it will also ensure that the money raised will have the greatest possible long-term impact on your mission.
+A solid planning process serves as the foundation for creating the campaign case statement that will drive the campaign effort.
 At West Wind Consulting, we help you translate your institutional plan into a powerful and inspiring case for support that will motivate donors to give.

-In addition to evaluating the fund-raising program, this phase of the readiness assessment also examines the size and level of maturity of your prospect management program.
+To start, we conduct an assessment of the current fundraising operation to determine both strengths and weaknesses and to recommend programmatic changes needed in anticipation of a campaign.
+We also examine the size and level of maturity of your prospect management program.
 The goal of this step is to determine whether you currently have enough donors with the financial capacity to support your campaign and whether those donors might be inclined to make larger gifts based on the nature of their relationship with your organization.
 Here we look at past giving patterns, any wealth screening data available, and a donor-by-donor review of the relationships you have with those individuals who might be able to support the campaign.

 Are your donors ready for a campaign?

-Once we have determined that the organization and the fund-raising program are prepared for a campaign, it is time to test this readiness with your donors to determine if they are ready to support your campaign.
-A feasibility study is the next step in preparing for a campaign to determine the readiness of the organization’s external audience to support the strategic directions or initiatives that have emerged from the institutional planning process.
+Once we have determined that the organization and the fundraising program are prepared for a campaign, it is time to test this readiness with your donors to determine if they are ready to support your campaign.
+A feasibility study determines the readiness of the organization’s external audience to support the strategic directions or initiatives that have emerged from the institutional planning process.

 How will you make sure your campaign stays on track?

-Once your organization decides to proceed with a campaign, on-going campaign counsel services can help you stay on track.
-Usually for the duration of a capital campaign, on-going counsel services include assistance in developing and implementing a more comprehensive campaign plan, recruiting and training volunteers, identifying a pool of prospective donors, developing strategies that help prepare donors to be asked to give, and developing individual strategies for soliciting top prospective donors.
+Once your organization decides to proceed with a campaign, ongoing campaign counsel services can help you stay on track by providing a consistent level of focus and accountability that helps staff, leaders, and volunteers maintain energy and momentum throughout the campaign.
+Usually for the duration of a campaign, ongoing counsel services include assistance in developing and implementing a comprehensive campaign plan, training volunteers, identifying a pool of prospective donors, developing strategies that help prepare donors to be asked to give, and developing individual strategies for soliciting top prospective donors.
 We also advise on the development of creative and meaningful recognition programs for campaign donors and help resolve complex issues that may arise during the campaign.
-One way in which counsel can be most helpful is simply to provide a consistent level of focus and accountability that helps everyone associated with the campaign, including staff, organizational leaders and volunteers maintain energy and momentum throughout the campaign.